A Combinatorial Approach to the Number of Solutions of Systems of Homogeneous Polynomial Equations over Finite Fields: Acknowledgements

 \section{Acknowledgements}

-The authors would like to gratefully acknowledge the following foundations and institutions: Mrinmoy Datta was supported by The Danish Council for Independent Research (Grant No. DFF-6108-00362), and he is currently supported by the Research Council of Norway (Project No. 280731).
-Sudhir Ghorpade is partially supported by IRCC Award grant 12IRAWD009 from IIT Bombay.
-Also, Peter Beelen would like to thank IIT Bombay where parts of this work were carried out when he was there in January 2017 as a Visiting Professor.
-Sudhir Ghorpade would like to thank the Technical University of Denmark for a visit of 11 days in June 2017 when some of this work was done.
+Peter Beelen would like to thank IIT Bombay where parts of this work were carried out when he was there in January 2017 as a Visiting Professor.
+Sudhir Ghorpade would like to thank the Technical University of Denmark for short visits in June 2017 and July 2018 when some of this work was done.

+Peter Beelen gratefully acknowledges the support from The Danish Council of Scientific Research (DFF-FNU) for the project \emph{Correcting on a Curve}, Grant No. 8021-00030B.
+Mrinmoy Datta is grateful for the support received from The Danish Council for Independent Research (Grant No. DFF-6108-00362) and the Research Council of Norway (Project No. 280731).
+Sudhir Ghorpade gratefully acknowledges the support from Indo-Norwegian Research grant INT/NOR/RCN/ICT/P-03/2018 from the Dept. of Science and Technology, Govt. of India and the Research Council of Norway (DST-RCN), MATRICS grant MTR/2018/000369 from the Science and Engineering Research Board, Govt. of India, and Award grant 12IRAWD009 from the Industrial Research and Consultancy Centre (IRCC), IIT Bombay.

+We are also thankful to the referee for some helpful comments and to Rati Ludhani for her careful proofreading of a preliminary version of this article.